evelyh/pick-the-ink/README.md

         - The profile card on the left of the page showing the profile photo, bio, followers and followings
         - A dropdown list of followers/followings will show when clicking the followers/followings on the card
         - You can naviagte to the followers'/followings' profile pages by clicking the dropdown lists of the followers/followings
+        - Follow and unfollow other users (both customers and artists) by clicking the follow and unfollow button on others' profile pages
       - Edit your profile
         - Users can edit their own profile on this page by clicking the `Edit your profile` button and fill in the popup form
         - The editProfile form will update the change if users click on `comfirm`, otherwise, all the info will stay as previous